Common sunflower: Uses

-Sunflower "whole seed" (fruit) are sold as a snack food, raw or after roasting in ovens, with or without salt and/or seasonings added.
+Confectionary sunflower "whole seed" are sold as a snack food, raw or after roasting in ovens, with or without salt and/or seasonings added.
 Sunflower seeds can be processed into a peanut butter alternative, sunflower butter.
 It is also sold as food for birds and can be used directly in cooking and salads.
 Native Americans had multiple uses for sunflowers in the past, such as in bread, medical ointments, dyes and body paints.

-Sunflower oil, extracted from the seeds, is used for cooking, as a carrier oil and to produce margarine and biodiesel, as it is cheaper than olive oil.
+Sunflower oil, extracted from the seeds of oil cultivars, is used for cooking, as a carrier oil and to produce margarine and biodiesel, as it is cheaper than olive oil.
 A range of sunflower varieties exist with differing fatty acid compositions; some "high-oleic" types contain a higher level of monounsaturated fats in their oil than even olive oil.
 The oil is also sometimes used in soap.
 After World War I, during the Russian Civil War, people in Ukraine used sunflower seed oil in lamps as a substitute for kerosene due to shortages.
 The light from such a lamp has been described as "miserable" and "smoky".

 The cake remaining after the seeds have been processed for oil is used as livestock feed.
 The hulls resulting from the dehulling of the seeds before oil extraction can also be fed to domestic animals.
 Some recently developed cultivars have drooping heads.
 These cultivars are less attractive to gardeners growing the flowers as ornamental plants, but appeal to farmers, because they reduce bird damage and losses from some plant diseases.
 Sunflowers also produce latex, and are the subject of experiments to improve their suitability as an alternative crop for producing hypoallergenic rubber.

 Traditionally, several Native American groups planted sunflowers on the north edges of their gardens as a "fourth sister" to the better-known three sisters combination of corn, beans, and squash.
 Annual species are often planted for their allelopathic properties.
 It was also used by Native Americans to dress hair.
 Among the Zuni people, the fresh or dried root is chewed by the medicine man before sucking venom from a snakebite and applying a poultice to the wound.
 This compound poultice of the root is applied with much ceremony to rattlesnake bites.

 However, for commercial farmers growing other commodity crops, the wild sunflower is often considered a weed.
 Especially in the Midwestern US, wild (perennial) species are often found in corn and soybean fields and can decrease yields.
 The decrease in yield can be attributed to the production of phenolic compounds which are used to reduce competition for nutrients in nutrient-poor growing areas of the common sunflower.